testfairy/docs/docs/04_iOS_SDK/03_Session_Attributes.md

 1. `setAttribute:` may be called many times.
 2. You may call `setAttribute` before or after `begin`.
-3. `setCorrelationId` and `identify` are deprecated.
-4. You can only store a maximum of 64 keys.
+3. You can only store a maximum of 64 keys.
 The keys can be a maximum of 64 characters.
 The values can have a maximum of 1000 characters.